Love what you do—share what you love

 Bachelor of Music: Music

 Job Outlook: As in many fields, much depends on the initiative and perseverance of the individual.
 Possible fields of employment include private teaching, composing, and arranging.
 The B.Mus. degree may also be used as an entry-level credential in pursuing employment opportunities in related fields, such as arts management and administration, music sales, or the entertainment industry.
+The B.Mus. degree can also serve as a necessary credential for entry into careers outside of music, such as business or governmental service.
 According to the Bureau of Labor Statistics (BLS), “Employment of musicians and singers is projected to show little or no change from 2018 to 2028.”
 The BLS states that digital downloads and streaming have made it easier for musicians to interact with a broad fan base.
 (See www.bls.gov)

 Earnings: Much will depend on the chosen career path and the dedication of the individual.
 The BLS reports that in May 2019, the median annual salary for music directors and composers was $51,670.
 While the BLS does not have data on the annual salary of musicians and singers, it reports a median hourly wage of $30.39 for these performers.
 (See www.bls.gov)

 Bachelor of Music: Music Education

 Job Outlook: According to the website Teacher Certification Degrees, “Job opportunities will vary greatly depending on locale.”
 Low income, urban and remote, rural areas will offer more music teacher jobs due to higher turnover, increased federal funding, and difficulty attracting prospects.
 In some areas, cutbacks and reduced budgets are creating fewer full-time jobs and more part-time positions.
 In addition, teachers who have knowledge in a specialty area like music are more likely to find jobs than general teachers are.
 (See www.teachercertificationdegrees.com)

 Earnings: According to the Bureau of Labor Statistics in May 2019, the median annual salary of elementary and secondary school teachers was $59,670.
 Postsecondary teachers who taught art, drama, and music made a median annual salary of $69,530.
 (See www.bls.gov)

 Degrees offered by the Department of Music: